roynirmal/sigir2022-serp-reproducibility/README.md

 ## Launching the study :rocket:

 In order to launch the study, using a particular template, clone the repository and checkout to the respective branch.
 After that, run the `app.js` file using `node`.
 For example, steps to launch the study in **HG** SERP would like this.
+We used `npm` version 6.12.1 for our study.

 ```
+npm install
 git clone https://github.com/roynirmal/sigir2022-serp-reproducibility.git
 cd serp_temp
 git checkout grid